 - Using the clothesline once a week instead of using the dryer could save around $79 a year.

-- Installing a water-efficient showerhead can save a two-person household at least $160 per year on energy and water costs.
+- Installing a water-efficient showerhead can save a two-person household at least $160 a year on energy and water costs.

 These amounts are a guide only.
 Exact savings will vary depending on the age of your appliances, the size of your home, the climatic zone you live in, and the energy prices you pay, including the type of energy contract you choose.